jirilebl/ra/README.md

 A free online textbook.
 See http://www.jirka.org/ra/

-* realanal3.tex is an unfinished set of topics possibly to just add to Volume II
+* wip/realanal3.tex is an unfinished set of topics possibly to just add to Volume II
-* similarly extras.tex and stieltjes.tex
+* similarly wip/extras.tex and wip/stieltjes.tex

 * publish.sh compiles the volume I file to pdf